Check out Olivia Wilde's response to Harry Styles question

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Olivia Wilde left paparazzi wanting to know more when it came to all things Harry Styles.
+Olivia Wilde left the paparazzi wanting to know more when it came to all things Harry Styles.

 The duo were romantically linked since early January as they were seen holding hands during the former One Direction’s manager’s wedding.